renhongl/axios-pomelo/README.md

 # axios-pomelo

-Easy way to fetch data

-* Like axios
+Fetch based tool to request data from browser and node.js

-* Make XMLHttpRequest from the browser
+* Make fetch requests from the browser

 * Make http requests from node.js